 Thatched roofs, cosy coastal retreats, endless amounts of greenery and heaps of history - Ah yes, England is bloody brilliant!
-And if you’re after the truest of quintessentially British experiences, these are some of the loveliest quaint towns, charming cities, seaside resorts and perfectly groomed gardens around.
+And if you’re after the truest of quintessentially British experiences, these are some of the loveliest quaint village, charming cities, seaside resorts and perfectly groomed gardens around.

-Let’s call it the Quintessentially Great British Bucket List of all the places to visit in England…
+Let’s call it the Quintessentially Great British Bucket List of all the best places to visit in England…

 Primarily known as a city full of British intellect and architecture, Cambridge is home to some of the oldest colleges in England, including the grand 16th century Gothic King’s College Chapel, and the elegant Tudor Trinity College.
 The ancient colleges are situated along The River Cam, which runs through the heart of Cambridge and is one of the cities absolutely must do, quintessentially British experiences – punting.
 Rowing down the river whilst sipping a Pimms or two is a great way to see the city.
 And in the evening?
-Grab your bikes and head to one of the many traditional pubs cluttering the cobbled streets.
+Grab your bikes and head to one of the many traditional pubs dotted along the cobbled streets.

 You can’t visit England without taking a trip to Stonehenge.
 The stone circle is one of the oldest monuments in Europe, dating back to the late Neolithic Age, around 3000BC.
 Now a UNESCO World Heritage Site, you can walk in the footsteps of your Neolithic ancestors and explore the ancient landscape, world-class exhibition and visitors centre.
 You can give it a go on our London Explorer trip – we’ll take you there for the day to learn about the history of Stonehenge, followed by a trip to beautiful Bath, also on this list!

 The Cotswolds, Painswick